LoyolaChicagoBooks/introcs-csharp/rst/milessimpledata.rst

 	The precedence table is very misleading:
 	It does not distinguish operands with the SAME precedence:
 	Operators \* and /, have the same precedence.
 	The binary operations + and - have the same precedence.

 	This is the same precedence as in normal math.
-See the related section added below about another useful operator related to division, the remainder operator, %.
+See :ref:`Division-and-Remainders` about another useful operator related to division, the remainder operator, %.
 	It has the same precedence as \* and /.

 Page 34-35:
-	The idea of casting numbers is important, that the same abstract number may have different representations, and some are more or less accurate.
+	The idea of casting numbers is important:
+	The same abstract number may have different representations, and some are more or less accurate.
 	In practice the main cast for us will be int to double.
-	Make sure you realize that casting double to int is NOT the same as rounding; instead it removes the fractional part whether high, .999, low, 0.1, or in the middle, .5.
+	Make sure you realize that casting double to int is NOT the same as rounding; instead it removes the fractional part whether high (.999), low (0.1), or in the middle (.5).